eSprinkle/QuickAndroid/README.md

-eSprinkle QuickAndroid - Boost your android development with "Quick Android".
+QuickAndroid - Boost your android development.
 ============

 Generates Java source for activity declarations in the XML layout.